Place 3D Bodies to represent the mounted physical component.

-The 3D Body mode of the Properties panel
+The 3D Body dialog on the left and the 3D Body mode of the Properties panel on the right

-Right-click on the 3D Body perimeter then select Properties from the context menu.
+Placing the cursor over the 3D Body object, right-clicking then choosing Properties from the context menu.

-If the Properties panel is already active, click anywhere on the 3D Body object to select it.
+If the Properties panel is already active, by selecting the 3D Body object.

 Editing Multiple objects

 The Properties panel supports editing multiple objects, where the property settings that are identical in all currently selected objects may be modified.
 When multiples of the same object type are selected manually, via the Find Similar Objects dialog or through a Filter or List panel, a Properties panel field entry that is not shown as an asterisk (*) may be edited for all selected objects.

 A PCBList panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
 Used in conjunction with appropriate filtering, it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.